centroid457/object_info/README.md

 print(platform.platform())
 pass    # place debug point here
 ```
-3. useful if you wish to see info from remote source if connecting directly over ssh for example
+3. Useful if you wish to see info from remote source if connecting directly over ssh for example

 ## Features